 Ductal carcinoma in situ (DCIS) is a non-invasive or pre-invasive breast cancer.
 Since DCIS has not spread, it’s the easiest form of cancer to treat successfully.

 Lobular carcinoma in situ (LCIS), while the name sounds like cancer, isn’t actually a cancer.
 In this type, cells which look like cancer cells grow in the lobules of the milk-producing glands but they do not propagate throughout the lobular wall.

 Invasive ductal carcinoma (IDC) is the most common type of breast cancer.
 It starts in a milk duct, spreads throughout the wall of the duct and invades the fatty tissue of the breast.

 Invasive lobular carcinoma (ILC) begins in the lobules (milk-producing glands) and spreads into outside tissue.
 These special kinds are often named after specific features which have been identified under the microscope.
-These sub-types include adenoid cystic carcinoma, low-grade adenosquamous carcinoma, medullary carcinoma, mucinous carcinoma, papillary carcinoma, tubular carcinoma, metaplastic carcinoma, micropapillary carcinoma, and mixed carcinoma (which has features of both ILC and IDC).
+These sub-types include adenoid cystic carcinoma, low-grade adenosquamous carcinoma, medullary carcinoma, mucinous carcinoma, Wildlife Removal, papillary carcinoma, tubular carcinoma, metaplastic carcinoma, micropapillary carcinoma, and mixed carcinoma (which has features of both ILC and IDC).

 Less Common Types